This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Visit Bow Falls Lookout

-The Bow River is a stunning river that runs through the heart of Banff.
-Turquoise in color, it is nothing short of picture-perfect.
+The Bow River carves right through the heart of Banff, leaving picturesque viewpoints around almost every corner!
+A beautiful turquoise color, it really is nothing short of picture-perfect.

-The viewpoint is a really nice place to come for a coffee in the morning or a short walk during the day.
-There is a large parking lot at the viewpoint, so you can park up and take a stroll.
-If you plan on walking from Banff, simply follow the river downstream until you reach the viewpoint.
+The viewpoint is a really nice place to come for a coffee in the morning or a short walk during the day, thanks to how close it is to town.
+If you prefer to drive, there is a large parking lot at the viewpoint, so you can park up and take a stroll along the river.
+If you plan on walking from Banff, simply follow the river downstream until you reach the viewpoint – simple as that!

 If you want to keep walking, you can jump on the Mt Rundle track and either hike the entire trail or just the beginning.
-Its one of the hardest hikes in Banff, so come prepared!
+At around 15 km (9.3 miles) long, it’s one of the more challenging hikes in Banff, so best to come prepared with your hiking boots and plenty of water.

 2. Check out the Banff Hoodoos

 It wasn’t until my 6th visit to Banff that I discovered the park had its own hoodoos!
 They manage to fly slightly under the radar with tourists, which is such a shame.
-While the hoodoos themselves aren’t the most spectacular, the views from the short, easy trail make this a free activity in Banff, you won’t want to skip.
+While the hoodoos themselves aren’t the most spectacular we’ve seen, the views from the short, easy trail make this a free activity in Banff that you won’t want to skip.

 If you do the first option (which is what I usually do), it’s just a 10-minute walk to the viewpoint, at which point you can turn around and head back.
 If you do the latter, the entire trail is actually a loop that you can start and end in Banff town.

-However, if you complete the loop, this means that you would need to walk back on Tunnel Mountain Road (not the most beautiful way to return.)
-So instead, walk from Suprise Corner and return via the same trail.
+However, if you complete the loop, this means that you would need to walk back on Tunnel Mountain Road (not the most scenic way to return).
+So instead, we suggest walking from Surprise Corner and returning via the same trail.
 It’s about a 10-kilometer (6.2-mile) walk that takes 3 hours.

 3. Vermilion Lakes Scenic Drive

-Only a 5-minute drive from Banff town is the Vermilion Lakes Scenic Drive.
-This 4.3km-long stretch of road winds its way along the edges of a couple of very gorgeous and calm lakes.
-When they aren’t frozen, the lakes reflect the mountains behind them almost perfectly.
+Only a 5-minute drive from Banff town, you’ll find the Vermilion Lakes Scenic Drive.
+This 4.3 km (2 mi) stretch of road winds its way along the edges of a couple of very gorgeous and calm lakes, which are very popular with fishermen too.
+When they aren’t frozen, the lakes reflect the mountains behind them almost perfectly – sounds like a great photo op to me.

-The best place to go for photos is right at the end of Vermilion Lakes Road.
-Here, the water is protected from the wind, and the views are stunning.
+We’ve found that the best place to go for photos is right at the end of Vermilion Lakes Road.
+The natural surrounding cover helps to protect the lakes from the wind.
+And the result?
+Crystal-clear reflections that will go straight on your next Instagram story.

-My tip is to go at sunset.
-Take a glass of wine or beer down and sit back and enjoy the views.
-Can you imagine a more beautiful free activity so close to Banff town!?
+Another tip we have is to go at sunset.
+While you’re at, take a glass of wine or beer down and sit back and enjoy the views as you watch the mountains bathed in an orange glow.
+Can you imagine a more beautiful free activity so close to Banff?

 4. Take in the views from Surprise Corner